oss-in-energy/oss-in-energy/README.md

 **Contributions to the catalog are most welcome!**

-The process is quite simple: Fork this project, add the project to the [projects.yaml](projects.yaml) and create a pull request for this repository.
+The process is quite simple: Fork this project, add the new oss project to the [projects.yaml](projects.yaml) and create a pull request for this repository.
 An entry can look as follows:

 ```yaml